“Your assumptions are your windows on the world. Scrub them off every once in a while, or the light won't come in.”

 Some things are just really hard to talk about.
 They’re challenging, awkward or taboo, and so together we've decided they're not fit for the dinner table.
 But what would happen if we changed all that?
 What would happen if we brought some danger to dinner and things got real all of a sudden?

-Hard Things To Talk About is a new dinner series doing just that.
+Hard Things To Talk About was established in 2015 to do just that.

 We are inviting you to dinner to feast like never before and explore what we really think about the big things in life we rarely talk about.
-We're serving up Sex, Death, Fear, Mistakes, Taboos, Our Dark Side, The Future, Hope, The End of the World and Consciousness.
+We're serving up Sex, Death, Fear, Failure, Desire, Taboos, The Inner Life, Our Dark Side, The Unimagined, The Unknown, The Universe, Loneliness, Hope and Consciousness.

-On the menu first up is an immersive exploration of Bias brought to life by the much-loved (and much-lauded) chef O Tama Carey, previously of Berta.
-The story will be told through the food, with inputs from ethicist John Neil of The Ethics Centre and science communicator and ABC News journalist Wendy Zukerman exploring the evolutionary basis for our biases.
+On the menu first up was an immersive exploration of Bias brought to life by the much-loved (and much-lauded) chef O Tama Carey, previously of Berta.
+It was a told through the food, with inputs from ethicist John Neil of The Ethics Centre and science communicator and ABC News journalist Wendy Zukerman exploring the evolutionary basis for our biases.

 We like to think we’re risk takers and we’re open to the new, but it is often a subtle challenge that reveals our own quiet biases.
 How do our biases form?
 Are they ever good?
 How do we break them down and open ourselves up to the unknown?
 Or are we just hardwired to reject?